 Moving on from that premise, there will be fewer planes, trains and automobiles on the road, using up precious resources and burning fossil fuels delivering hardware, so again our footprint continues to shrink.
 Since they are more reliable than PCs, there are also fewer technicians driving around fixing hardware.

-Form factor also fills into the previous statement – since thin clients are inherently smaller than their ‘fat’ counterparts, more can be shipped at one time, consolidating freight costs and saving more resources.
+Form factor also fills into the previous statement – since endpoints are inherently smaller than their ‘fat’ counterparts, more can be shipped at one time, consolidating freight costs and saving more resources.

-Jumping back a stage – remember that remark about not having a fan to keep the thin client cool?
+Jumping back a stage – remember that remark about not having a fan to keep the endpoint cool?
 Well that means that the working environment is producing less heat as well, and requires less air-conditioning to keep ambient temperatures comfortable.
 Again, we are saving power.
-Yes, there IS an argument here that since all thin clients run in a virtual environment then there is a trade-off in terms of keeping the server room cool, but the space required for this is generally very small compared to the rest of the working environment.
+Yes, there IS an argument here that since all endpoints run in a virtual environment then there is a trade-off in terms of keeping the server room cool, but the space required for this is generally very small compared to the rest of the working environment.

-So to sum up, a thin client can save a company plenty when it comes to power consumption, and can save the world a whole lot in pollutants.
+So to sum up, a endpoint can save a company plenty when it comes to power consumption, and can save the world a whole lot in pollutants.
 So reduce your footprint by going virtual, and help make the world a better place.
 Sign up for a demo today.